finos/datahelix/README.md

 * For a high level road map see [Road Map](docs/RoadMap.md).

 ## The Problem
 When performing a wide range of software development tasks - functional or load testing on a system, prototyping an API or pitching a service to a potential customer - sample data is a necessity, but generating and maintaining it can be difficult.
-The nature of the financial services industry makes it particularly difficult to cleanly manage data schemas, and sample datasets:
+The nature of the some industries makes it particularly difficult to cleanly manage data schemas, and sample datasets:

 * Regulatory and methodological change often forces data schema changes.
-* It is often difficult to completely remove legacy data due to obligations to maintain deprecated financial products.
+* It is often difficult to completely remove legacy data due to obligations to maintain deprecated products.
 Because of this, schemas tend to be progressively complicated with special cases and exceptions.
 * Errors can be costly and reputation-damaging.
 * For legal and/or privacy reasons, it is normally impossible to include real data in samples.